camunda/camunda-docs/docs/guides/getting-started-orchestrate-microservices.md

 ## Prerequisites

-* Valid Camunda Cloud account or [sign up](https://camunda.io/signup) if you still need one.
+* Valid Camunda Cloud account or [sign up](https://camunda.io/signup) if you still need one
 * Java >= 8
 * Maven
 * IDE (IntelliJ, VSCode, or similar)
-* Download and unzip or clone the [repo](https://github.com/camunda-cloud/camunda-cloud-tutorials).
-Then `cd` into `camunda-cloud-tutorials/orchestrate-microservices/worker-java`
+* Download and unzip or clone the [repo](https://github.com/camunda-cloud/camunda-cloud-tutorials), then `cd` into `camunda-cloud-tutorials/orchestrate-microservices/worker-java`

 ## Guide steps